New to Our School?

 9. Are there any school fees?

 Parents are not required to pay school fees.
-We do collect $5.00 for an agenda which is a subsidized cost.
 We do not collect for field trips as our parent council provides some funding so all children can go at no cost.
 The balance is subsized by the school.
 If transportation is needed for field trips, we take a charter bus.

 10. How do I let the school know if my child will be absent?